At a Glance

 Make sure to highlight your experience with Microsoft Office, SAP, and AutoCAD during the interview.
 Be prepared to discuss specific projects where you utilised these tools, as this will demonstrate your technical proficiency and relevance to the role.

 Since the role requires a degree in Manufacturing, Mechanical, or Electrical engineering, be ready to talk about your educational background and any relevant manufacturing experience.
-Share examples of how your studies have prepared you for real-world challenges in manufacturing.
+Share examples of how your studies and past roles have prepared you for the challenges of this position.

-Given that the role involves a varied workload, it's important to convey your ability to adapt to changing tasks and environments.
-Prepare examples of past experiences where you successfully managed multiple responsibilities or adapted to new challenges.
+Given that the workload varies daily, it's important to convey your ability to adapt to changing tasks and environments.
+Prepare examples from your previous roles where you successfully managed diverse responsibilities or worked with different teams.